River Bure

-The River Bure is a river in the county of Norfolk, England, most of it in the Broads.
+The River Bure is a chalk river in the county of Norfolk, England, most of it in the Broads.
 The Bure rises near Melton Constable, 11 miles upstream of Aylsham, which was the original head of navigation.
 Nowadays, the head of navigation is 10 mi downstream at Coltishall Bridge.

-After Aylsham Lock and Burgh Bridge, the Bure passes through Buxton Lammas, Coltishall, Belaugh, Wroxham, Horning, past St. Benet's Abbey, through Oby, Acle, Stokesby, along the northern border of the Halvergate Marshes, through Runham and Great Yarmouth where it meets Breydon Water and flows into the sea at Gorleston.
+After Aylsham Lock and Burgh Bridge, the Bure passes through Buxton Lammas, Coltishall, Belaugh, Wroxham, Horning, past St. Benet's Abbey, through Oby, Acle, Stokesby, along the northern border of the Halvergate Marshes and through Runham before flowing into the River Yare east of Breydon Bridge.

 It has two major tributaries, the River Thurne and the River Ant.
 There is also Muck Fleet which connects the Trinity Broads (Ormesby, Rollesby and Filby Broad) to the main network.
 Other minor tributaries include the River Hor, which joins the Bure just upstream of Hoveton, The Mermaid which merges at Burgh-next-Aylsham and Scarrow Beck which meets the main river close to the village of Ingworth.